 5. Add relevant information to the filter fields

 Sometimes customers will click on the filters on the left-hand side of an Amazon search results page to narrow their search for the perfect item.

-Make sure to fill out all the relevant information to the filter fields.
+Make sure to fill out all the relevant information to the filter fields using e-commerce search filters.
 That way, when customers check boxes – for an egg cooker under $25, for example – your listing will rise to the top of their search results.

 While you can’t directly control how many people click and buy your products, you can work to raise that conversion rate.
 Find your product conversion rate anytime in Seller Central by clicking on Business Report.

 One way to improve your conversion rate is to join the Amazon FBA (Fulfilled by Amazon) program.
 Becoming a Prime Seller consistently puts your product in front of Prime members, who tend to convert at a rate of 74%.
 Non-Prime members convert at a rate of about 13%.
 That’s a huge difference!

 If you don’t want to pay more for FBA, try offering perks like free shipping, extra-competitive pricing, and coupons.
 These incentives will all make customers more likely to purchase your product over your competitors’.